tobiasdemendonca/tf-charmed-maas-training/README.md

 The full deployment consists of 3 individual Terraform modules that should be run in order:

 - [juju-bootstrap](./modules/juju-bootstrap) - Bootstraps Juju at an LXD server or cluster
-- [maas-setup](./modules/maas-setup) - Deploys charmed MAAS at a Juju model of the Juju controller of `juju-bootstrap`
+- [maas-deploy](./modules/maas-deploy) - Deploys charmed MAAS at a Juju model of the Juju controller of `juju-bootstrap`
-- [maas-config](./modules/maas-config) - Configures the charmed MAAS deployed by `maas-setup`
+- [maas-config](./modules/maas-config) - Configures the charmed MAAS deployed by `maas-deploy`

 ## Instructions